Madhu15901/Securin-Doomed-Dice-Challenge/README.md

 combinations from (2).
 Example: P(Sum = 2) = 1/X as there is only one combination possible to obtain
 Sum = 2.
 Die A = Die B = 1.
-Part-B (25-30 Minutes):
-Now comes the real challenge.
-You were happily spending a lazy afternoon playing your board game with your dice when suddenly the mischievous Norse God Loki ( You love Thor too much & Loki didn’t like that much ) appeared.
-Loki dooms your dice for his fun removing all the “Spots” off the dice.
-No problem!
-You have the tools to re-attach the “Spots” back on the Dice.
-However, Loki has doomed your dice with the following conditions:
-● Die A cannot have more than 4 Spots on a face.
-● Die A may have multiple faces with the same number of spots.
-● Die B can have as many spots on a face as necessary i.e. even more than 6.
-But in order to play your game, the probability of obtaining the Sums must remain the same!
-So if you could only roll P(Sum = 2) = 1/X, the new dice must have the spots reattached such that those probabilities are not changed.
-Input:
-● Die_A = [1, 2, 3, 4, 5, 6] & Die B = Die_A = [1, 2, 3, 4, 5, 6]
-Output:
-● A Transform Function undoom_dice that takes (Die_A, Die_B) as input &
-outputs New_Die_A = [?, ?, ?, ?, ?, ?],New_Die_B = [?, ?,
-?, ?, ?, ?] where,
-● No New_Die A[x] > 4